 Lutzer’s unconditional election leaves us with an “if” with respect to the working of God and the Spirit.
 And if a person is elect, what they will evidence must be the list of things Lutzer describes – “believe on Jesus,” “stop trusting…,” “trust wholly in…,” “transfer your trust…,” “coming…” and the “receiving…the gift of eternal life.”
 Thus, this Calvinist “if” is the great mystery, the great qualifier, the indicator and separator of the elect from the non-elect.
 One’s personal spiritual experience becomes the evidence of one’s unconditional election or predestination.
-But as I pointed out elsewhere, this experience is untrustworthy, because according to Calvin the Spirit can give such evidences for a time to the non-elect, but removing his presence in the end.
+But as I pointed out elsewhere, this experience is untrustworthy, because according to Calvin the Spirit can give such evidences for a time to the non-elect, but remove his presence in the end.

 Therefore, a different scenario, one which is more plausible and consistent with Lutzer’s own presentation, is that the “good news” of God’s salvation is confirmed by the Spirit as the truth which applies to all who hear it and that any absence of these evidences of salvation – “believe on Jesus,” “stop trusting…,” “trust wholly in…,” “transfer your trust…,” “coming…” and “receiving” may be attributed to the person themselves rejecting the message they are hearing.
 It is they who do not want to humble themselves, trust and believe.
 It is not God who does not love them nor desire their salvation.
 That is clear by some of the content of the message that Lutzer himself preaches.

 The Bible speaks of those to whom God comes with the message of salvation and yet they reject him, they reject Jesus and they resist the Spirit.
 It also talks about those who persist in this rejection as hardening their hearts.
 And if they continue in this rejection, it is God’s prerogative to harden their hearts further to achieve other goals (Rom.
 9-11).
 This scenario is actually affirmed by Lutzer when he states, “What you need to do…” Lutzer calls for people to respond to God and Christ.
 So we see that the way Lutzer tells people what they need to do and calls upon persons to respond to God and Christ in humble faith and trust is not consistent with his presupposition that election is defined as God having a limited number of people he has predestined to save, and that the whole process is unconditional.
 It is these incoherencies that need to be pointed out.
-They demonstrates that his attempts to support his doctrine of unconditional election lead to inconsistency, confusion and in the end are not the gospel message.
+They demonstrate that Calvinist attempts to support their doctrine of unconditional election lead to inconsistency, confusion and in the end are incompatible with the gospel message.

 So, if man is characterized by total inability, and election is unconditional, and the call is effectual and grace is irresistible, how is it that the person needs to do something as if it is they who can do it or not do it?
 To say “you need to do…” is to presuppose a conditional election and conditional situation regarding salvation.
 Given these “doctrines of grace” it is incoherent to talk about “what you need to do, if God has worked in your heart.”
-It is just what God will do in you and apart from you.
+On Calvinism salvation is just what God will do in you and apart from you.

 So a person has nothing to do with “finding out whether they are a member of elect” or not, except to wait and see what happens.
 Despite Lutzer’s leading us to believe otherwise, nothing said here is up to the person themselves to do.
 The elect don’t “need to do” anything because they are “altogether passive therein.”
 And if Lutzer is just referring to what God will do in the elect and talking about it as if they need to do it in the sense that it comes from their will and they could do otherwise, then he is being disingenuous and incoherent with his own soteriology.

 What does a doctrine of unconditional election have anything to do with what can properly be said to be “good news?”
-Whether a person has been unconditionally elected by God to salvation is unknowable, except by their presupposing the doctrine is biblical and then reading it into their experience.
+Whether a person has been unconditionally elected by God to salvation is unknowable, except by their presupposing the doctrine is biblical and then reading it into their own experience.
 The odd thing is that they first create the experience which they then assign to their being unconditionally elect.
 And the experience they create is not even coherent with their election as unconditional.
 It is full of conditions they need to do.
 When Lutzer calls sinners to “do something” it is not as if they can know that by doing those things that they are unconditionally elected to salvation.
 That can only be presumed as an explanation of the matter.
 Rather, when Lutzer calls sinners to believe he should assure them that they can know that they have the gift of eternal life – a gift that they receive by faith – because God loves them and Christ has died for them.
-That is where the assurance of salvation must be grounded and that it can be found.
+That is where the assurance of salvation must be grounded and where it can be found.
 Note that the language of “eternal life” as a “gift” implies the ability of any sinner to receive it.

 When Lutzer instructs people to detect their unconditional election or reprobation by believing or not believing, and yet Lutzer also makes salvation conditional and dependent upon whether one believes or not, unconditional election losses its substance and meaning.
 It holds no practical evangelistic value or gospel relevance.
 Lutzer ends up challenging the sinner to receive the salvation God provided by his grace and is offered to all to be received by faith.
 That is “good news.”
 Lutzer says, “Well, you can all be among the elect by believing.”
 This has not only got things backwards, but it is driven by having to make relevant to the process of salvation his a priori doctrine of unconditional election.
 And in the process he reveals how superfluous the doctrine really is.
+It becomes a triviality.
 There is a biblical doctrine of election that speaks a profound truth to those who choose to put their trust in Christ and how God has thought about those persons as his special one’s chosen in Christ from before he created the world.
-But that concept of election is very different than the Calvinist’s unconditional election which is the result of misinterpretations of certain key passages that has been supported by embracing a hermeneutic of incoherence.
+But that concept of election is very different than the Calvinist’s unconditional election which is the result of misinterpretations of certain key passages that have only been supported by embracing a hermeneutic of incoherence.
+More on this below.

 So what is Lutzer doing here?
 Intellectually he knows his doctrine of unconditional election is problematic for the gospel as “good news.”
 But as a Calvinist who believes it is biblical teaching he must give it its due.
 Somehow he must make it apply to salvation and it must apply as the full and final explanation as to why and how a person ends up saved.
 That’s what Calvinists claim for their “doctrines of grace.”
 Lutzer therefore wedges it into his “gospel” no matter what incoherence or irrelevance it has to what he tells the sinner they must do to be saved.
 His unconditional election confuses the message, and rather than pointing people to Christ as sufficient for their salvation and in whom their salvation is found and may be obtained through faith, he sends the sinner on a fact finding mission regarding whether or not God has unconditionally elected them to salvation.
 The sinner is sent out onto a dark soteriological wilderness in search of knowing that premundane decision of God regarding their eternal destiny – whether they were predestined to heaven or hell.
 The gospel as “good news” goes by the wayside.